-5 Transformative Blush Tricks
+Five Transformative Blush Tricks

-For Sculpted Cheeks:
+For Sculpted Cheeks

 Make a fish face and apply a cool matte shade into the hollows of the cheeks with an angled blush brush.
 To achieve, start at the top of the ear and drag the brush down to right before the underside of the apple.
 Boom, definition.

-For a Youthful Glow:
+For a Youthful Glow

 To match the shade you'd naturally flush, take a selfie post-workout and try to find a similar blush shade.
 Apply that color starting at the apple of your cheek and blending down towards your jaw line, using your fingers to blend it in if it's a cream blush.
 Or, use a larger, fuller blush brush if the texture is powder.
-The age-defying trick may even get you carded!

-For an HD-Ready Look:
+For an HD-Ready Look

 Pick a cooler shade like pale pink, plum or mauve because it will give some life to the skin without turning red.
 Apply foundation first, then gently buff it out using a soft kabuki brush.
-You both want to cover the inflamed areas AND have a bit of the warmth peak through your foundation.
+You both want to cover the inflamed areas AND have a bit of warmth peek through your foundation.
 Next sweep on your blush with a damp beauty sponge for an instant lit-from-within flush.

-For a Candlelit Glow:
+For a Candlelit Glow

 Choose a pink, peach or gold-infused shimmery blush (not glittery!) and apply to the top of the apple of your cheeks.
 You'll have a nice natural flush with the light hitting the shimmer texture on your cheekbone, giving you that ethereal effect.
-To amp up the radiance after you’ve applied your blush, dab a pink or gold cream highlighter on top of your cheekbones, down the bridge of your nose, on your brow bones, and in your cupid's bow.
+To amp up the radiance after you’ve applied your blush, dab a pink or gold cream highlighter on top of your cheekbones, down the bridge of your nose, on your brow bones and in your Cupid's bow.
 The candlelight effect will hit your features in all the right places.

 The Best Blush for Fair Skin Tones